ng-Classic/ng-classic/aio/content/guide/service-worker-config.md

 *   [Service worker overview](https://developer.chrome.com/docs/workbox/service-worker-overview/)
 *   [Service Worker in Production](guide/service-worker-devops)

-The `ngsw-config.json` configuration file specifies which files and data URLs the Angular service worker should cache and how it should update the cached files and data.
+The `ngsw-config.json` configuration file specifies which files and data URLs the Angular Classicservice worker should cache and how it should update the cached files and data.
-The [Angular CLI](cli) processes the configuration file during `ng build`.
+The [Angular ClassicCLI](cli) processes the configuration file during `ng build`.
 Manually, process it with the `ngsw-config` tool \(where `<project-name>` is the name of the project being built\):

 <code-example format="shell" language="shell">